 Professor of Software Engineering, ETH Zurich: Chair of Software Engineering.

-Some books: Touch of Class: Learning to Program Well, Using Objects & Contracts (derived from the introductory programming course at ETH); Object-Oriented Software Construction, second edition.
+Just published (Springer, May 2014): Agile!
+The Good, the Hype and the Ugly (Amazon page), a presentation and unabashed critique of agile methods.
+Some previous books: Touch of Class: Learning to Program Well, Using Objects & Contracts (derived from the introductory programming course at ETH, we have also produced an innovative MOOC on the basis of that course); Object-Oriented Software Construction, second edition.

-Our work covers most areas of software engineering, with Eiffel & Design by Contract as the unifying thread.
+Our work covers most areas of software engineering, with Eiffel and Design by Contract as the unifying thread.
 Main topics:

-Program verification: on the basis of Eiffel's Design by Contract & the EiffelStudio IDE, buiding an environment allowing "Verification As a Matter Of Course".
+Program verification: on the basis of Eiffel's Design by Contract and the EiffelStudio IDE, buiding an environment allowing "Verification As a Matter Of Course".

 Tool & method support for distributed development (CloudStudio project).